Lowell Thomas: Radio commentator and newscaster

 Thomas was first heard on radio delivering talks about his travels in 1929 and 1930: for example, he spoke on the NBC Radio Network in late July 1930 about his trip to Cuba.
 Then, in late September 1930, he took over as the host of the Sunday evening Literary Digest program, replacing the previous host, Floyd Gibbons.

-On this program, he told stories of his travels.
+On the program, he told stories of his travels.
 The show was fifteen-minutes long, and heard on the NBC Network.
-Thomas soon changed the focus of the program from his own travels to interesting stories about other people, and by early October 1930, he was also including more news stories.
-It was that point that the program, which was now on six days a week, moved to the CBS Radio network.
+Thomas soon changed the focus of the program from his own travels to interesting stories about other people.
+By October 1930, he was including more news stories.
+It was at this point that the program, which was now on six days a week, moved to the CBS Radio network.

 After two years, he switched back to the NBC Radio network but returned to CBS in 1947.
 He was not an employee of either NBC or CBS, contrary to today's practices, but was employed by the broadcast's sponsor Sunoco.
-He returned to CBS to take advantage of lower capital-gains tax rates, establishing an independent company to produce the broadcast which he sold to CBS.
+He returned to CBS to take advantage of lower capital-gains tax rates, establishing an independent company to produce the broadcast which he sold to CBS, like coverage of the Coronation Ice Show in Lake Placid, New York in 1934.
 He hosted the first television news broadcast in 1939 and the first regularly scheduled television news broadcast beginning on February 21, 1940, over W2XBS (now WNBC) New York, which was a camera simulcast of his radio broadcast.